eflautt/ga-data-science/resources/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Data Science Resources

-> Our goal is to provide a range of useful resources to maximize student outcomes for this course.
+Our goal is to provide a range of useful resources to maximize student outcomes for this course.

-We've provided a range of resources for both students and instructors.
-These include:
+The following resources are provided for students and instructors, including:

 ## Instructors